NB. Dette indhold er kun tilgængeligt på engelsk

 As a result of studying this course, you will become equipped with the ability to recognize and evaluate the impact of our complex system of societies on the natural world.
 The systems approach to environmental understanding and problem solving will promote a holistic thinking about environmental issues.

-ESS is an interdisciplinary group 3 and 4 course that is offered only at standard level (SL).
+ESS is an interdisciplinary group 3 and 4 course that is offered.
 At BG the course is offered as a group 4 course.

 Core content